- unsafe.Pointer

 // -> object may resurrect OR be collected next cycle

-In Java, finalize() was used before, but it is considered deprecated.
+In Java, finalize() was used in the past, but it has been deprecated.
 Now, Cleaner and PhantomReference are used, which provide more predictable behavior.

 package main